 Ergonomic principles in practice vary from person to person, job to job; find what works for you by identifying your individual pain points and risk factors in your daily routine such as high levels of repetition, forceful exertions & sustained awkward postures.
-Here are some basic guidelines in comfort design to get you started:
+These basic guidelines in comfort design will get you started:

 Posture: there are a few wild solutions on the market to combat the fact that our bodies simply aren’t meant to stay at rest for prolonged periods of time.
 So, here are some go-to adjustments for the sedentary screen-gazer, but make sure to get up get out & get something!